dannybadu2004/tryhackme_notes/Advent-of-Cyber/Day06.md

 ### Tool Used: PeStudio

-Static analysis was performed using **PeStudio** to extract metadata and indicators.

-#### Information Collected:
+PeStudio was used to analyse HopHelper.exe without execution and extract:
-- File checksum (SHA256)
+- File hashes
-- Strings embedded in the executable
-- Imports and resources
+- Embedded strings
+- Indicators of suspicious behaviour

 ### SHA256 Checksum
 ```text
 F29C270068F865EF4A747E2683BFA07667BF64E768B38FBB9A2750A3D879CA33
 ```

-This checksum can be used as threat intelligence.
+This hash can be used as an IOC for detection and threat intelligence.

 ---

 ### Strings Analysis

-Strings were analysed to identify readable data such as:
-- URLs
-- Commands
-- Flags
+Using PeStudio’s **Strings** view, readable data inside the executable was analysed.

-Flag found in strings:
+Flag found:
 ```text
 THM{STRINGS_FOUND}
 ```

+Strings can reveal:
+- URLs
+- Commands
+- Hardcoded values
+- Debug artifacts

 ---

 ## Dynamic Analysis – HopHelper.exe

-Dynamic analysis involved executing the malware inside the sandbox and observing system changes.
+Dynamic analysis was performed by executing the malware inside the sandbox and monitoring system changes.

 ---

-## Registry Persistence (Regshot)
+## Registry Persistence Analysis

 ### Tool Used: Regshot

 Regshot was used to:
-1. Capture registry state **before execution**
+1. Capture the registry **before execution**
 2. Execute HopHelper.exe
-3. Capture registry state **after execution**
+3. Capture the registry **after execution**
-4. Compare differences
+4. Compare changes

-### Persistence Mechanism Found
+### Persistence Mechanism Identified
 ```text
 HKU\S-1-5-21-1966530601-3185510712-10604624-1008\Software\Microsoft\Windows\CurrentVersion\Run\HopHelper
 ```

-This confirms the malware establishes **persistence** via a Run key.
+This confirms the malware establishes **persistence via a Run key**.

 ---

-## Process Behaviour (ProcMon)
+## Process & Network Behaviour

 ### Tool Used: Process Monitor (ProcMon)

-ProcMon was used to observe:
+ProcMon was used to:
-- File creation
+- Monitor file operations
-- Registry access
+- Track registry access
-- Network connections
+- Observe network connections

 Filters were applied to:
-- Focus only on **HopHelper.exe**
+- Isolate **HopHelper.exe**
-- Reduce background noise
+- Reduce system noise
-- Inspect specific operations
+- Focus on relevant operations

 ---

-### Network Activity
+### Network Communication

 ProcMon was filtered for **TCP operations**.

-Network protocol used:
+Network protocol observed:
 ```text
 HTTP
 ```

-This indicates the malware communicates with a remote web service.
+This indicates communication with a remote web service.

 ---